 Prescription drug users often feel overwhelmed and confused in early sobriety.
 They can feel depressed and despondent (particularly mature adults) and feel hopeless about their chances of recovering and living a normal life without the medication that has been their crutch for so many years.
-Sober Living by the Sea uses one-on-one counseling sessions and performs frequent assessments of the client’s well-being and progress in order to design the most supportive treatment program possible and give the client the best chance at recovering from chemical dependency.
+Sober Living by the Sea and our other rehab centers use one-on-one counseling sessions and performs frequent assessments of the client’s well-being and progress in order to design the most supportive treatment program possible and give the client the best chance at recovering from chemical dependency.

 The three classes of prescription medications – opioids, central nervous system (CNS) depressants, and stimulants – all have different effects on the user, but they all alter the brain’s activity and lead to dependence and addiction.